Danville Plant Completes First Truck Body Order

 Road to Opportunity

 It’s easy to take our nation’s highways for granted.
 But it wasn’t always that way.
-With our country still reeling from the Great Depression, President Franklin Roosevelt needed to get people working again.
-One way was by expanding our nation’s interstate system—something he believed was critical to our economy and national defense.
-Seizing the opportunity, our company chairman, George Mercer, approved the design of the original Great Dane trailer for over-the-road freight hauling.
+With our country still reeling from the Great Depression, president Franklin Roosevelt needed to get people working again.
+One way was by expanding our U.S. Interstate system—something he believed was critical to our economy and our national defense.
+Seizing the opportunity, our company chairman, George Mercer, approves the design of the original Great Dane trailer for over-the-road freight hauling.

 Cutting Weight